carocat/data-engineer-case/ingestion/README.md

   `report/ingestion_report.txt`
   This file contains sample data and metadata produced during ingestion.

-- ✅ Delta Lake folders with the ingested datasets
+- ✅ Delta Lake and parquet folders with the ingested datasets
-  These are written to your configured output location, partitioned by `year`, `month`, and `day`.
+- Big data tools plugin in Intellij can be used to view parquet datasets These are written to your configured output location, partitioned by `year`, `month`, and `day`.

 > Note: